 Works best in: Living room, bedrooms

-Why it’s great: Out of all the rugs we tested, this Moroccan Trellis Rug was our favorite of the lower budget options.
+Why it’s great: Out of all the rugs we tested, this Moroccan Trellis Rug was our favorite of the lower-budget options.
 At just a few cents more per square foot than the Lowe’s tiles, it’s the second-cheapest rug that we like—and it’s softer than other rugs at a similar price.
 It will make a living room or bedroom instantly look more homey and cozy without costing you a lot.
 It’s slightly cushy, but not pillow-comfy (unlike the small shag rug I tested in my bedroom).
 We’ve found that cat barf is easy to clean off the light-gray version.
-Amazon reviewers agree that it’s a good buy: “What an incredible rug for the price,” wrote one.
+Amazon reviewers agree that it’s a good buy: “What an incredible rug for the price,” writes one.
 “It’s nice and fluffy and the color is exactly as advertised.”

-Flaws but not dealbreakers: After using the light-gray version in a living room for five months, we found that it needed regular vacuuming to look nice, and that even small dark stains stand out.
+Flaws but not dealbreakers: After using the light-gray version in a living room for five months, we found that it needed regular vacuuming to look nice, and that even small dark stains stood out.
 According to rug cleaner Lisa Wagner, this tends to be a problem with low-pile polypropylene rugs.